bdsomer/freon/README.md

   - `callback(err): Function?` - calls back when the request has been served.
     - `err: Error?` - the error that occured while reading or getting the last modified date of the file. `undefined` if no error occured.
   - `statusCode: Number?` - the status code to send with this request.
 Defaults to `200`.
-- `endCompressed(data, compressionMethod, callback?, statusCode?)` - sets a `Content-Encoding` header and sends the data, compressed.
+- `endCompressed(data, compressionMethod?, callback?, statusCode?, forceCompression?)` - sets a `Content-Encoding` header and sends the data, compressed.
-  - `data: Buffer|String` - the data to compress and send.
+  - `data: Buffer|Stream|String` - the data to compress and send.
-  - `compressionMethod: String` - the compression method to use.
+  - `compressionMethod: String?` - the compression method to use.
 Can be `gzip` or `deflate`.
+If not provided, will choose one, depending on what the client desires.
   - `callback(err): Function?` - calls back when the request has been served.
     - `err: Error?` - the error that occured while reading or getting the last modified date of the file. `undefined` if no error occured.
   - `statusCode: Number?` - the status code to send with this request.
 Defaults to `200`.